 In the fifth of our series on serviced accommodation Rob talks to Paul Winder from Residential Estates about serviced accommodation UK and planning law.
-In their discussion, they cover everything from finance to planning guidelines to licencing and examine where the serviced model fits with other types of buy to let or rental investments.
+In their discussion, they cover everything from finance to planning guidelines to licensing and examine where the serviced model fits with other types of buy to let or rental investments.

 In Conversation With Paul Winder From Residential Estates, Chester